cooperhewitt/documentation/_docs/002-getting-started.md

 # Getting started

-To begin documenting your project, start by clonging this project alongside your existing project.
+To begin documenting your project, start by cloning this project alongside your existing project.
 Then cd into the documentation repository and use the Makefile to setup your project with a documentation folder.

     > git clone git@github.com:cooperhewitt/documentation.git
 	> cd documentation